The Best Compression Socks For Nurses (2021)

 Medical compression stockings for the treatment of varicose veins.

-Choosing the right compression socks can be difficult if you do not understand what the levels of compression mean.
+Choosing the right compression socks can be difficult if you do not understand what a compression level means.
 Compression socks have a range of numbers to indicate how much graduated compression the garment has.
 Here is a quick and dirty breakdown:

 • 15-20 mmHg